ParsMaioris/VoteMaster/README.md

 ## Overview

 VoteMaster is a project designed to review skills related to C#, SQL, and TypeScript.
 The goal is to create a comprehensive voting application that includes user management, referendum management, eligibility management, and voting.
-Future enhancements will include adding a React Native application.

 ## Features